Q: When should a Benefit Verification (BV) request be submitted to the Early Intervention Central Billing Office (EI-CBO)?

 - To requests waivers or exemptions

-- To respond to CBO requests for information
+- To respond to EI-CBO requests for information

-When the CBO receives the appropriate forms and the Fax Cover Sheet indicates the request for a 45 day transition waiver, the exception will be entered into the CBO system and a hardcopy of the exception will be emailed to the Service Coordinator through the CFC EI-CBO email account.
+When the EI-CBO receives the appropriate forms and the Fax Cover Sheet indicates the request for a 45-day transition waiver, the exception will be entered into the EI-CBO system and a hardcopy of the exception will be emailed to the Service Coordinator through the CFC EI-CBO webmail account.

-Although a 45 day exception may be listed in the CBO billing system, it is expected for the provider to begin billing the insurance company once they have obtained information that their service is covered and all insurance requirements have been met.
-Once the insurance has responded to the provider with an acceptable EOB, the claim and insurance EOB should be submitted within timely filing to the CBO.
+Although a 45-day exception may be listed in the EI-CBO billing system, it is expected for the provider to begin billing the insurance company once they have obtained information that their service is covered, and all insurance requirements have been met.
+Once the insurance has responded to the provider with an acceptable EOB, the claim and insurance EOB should be submitted within timely filing to the EI-CBO.

-Q: There is a waiver in the system for a provider but this provider has given notification that they will no long be able to render services.
-I have to find another provider agency that can continue services.
+Q: There is a waiver in the system for a provider, but this provider has given notification that they will no long be able to render services.
+I must find another provider agency that can continue services.
 Can the same waiver be used for the new provider?

 A: No. Waivers can only be used by the provider agency they were issued to initially.
-In the event of a provider change, the provider is required to give a 30 day notice to the Service Coordinator.
-This allows time for the Service Coordinator to find another provider as well as submit a waiver request if applicable for the new provider to the CBO.
+In the event of a provider change, the provider is required to give a 30-day notice to the Service Coordinator.
+This allows time for the Service Coordinator to find another provider as well as submit a waiver request if applicable for the new provider to the EI-CBO.
 A provider change should be indicated on the Fax Cover Sheet.
 Case Notes should indicate the day the new provider will begin to see the child or the last day the current provider will provide service to the child.
-This will insure that the CBO terminates the current waivers and issues new waivers appropriately.
+This will ensure that the EI-CBO terminates the current waivers and issues new waivers appropriately.
+Requirements for waiver submission can be found at https://eicbo.info/child-family-connection-office/.

 A: No. Waivers can only be used by the provider agency they were issued to initially.
-In the event of a provider payee change, the Service Coordinator will submit a change of payee waiver request to the CBO.
-The change should be indicated in section 4 of the fax coversheet.
+In the event of a provider payee change, the Service Coordinator will submit a change of payee waiver request to the EI-CBO.
+The change should be indicated in section 4 of the Fax Cover Sheet.
 Case Notes should indicate the date the change will occur.
-This will insure that the CBO terminates the current waivers and issues new waivers appropriately.
+This will ensure that the CBO terminates the current waivers and issues new waivers appropriately.
+Requirements for waiver submission can be found at https://eicbo.info/child-family-connection-office/.

 Q: Whose responsibility is it to obtain waivers before the annual IFSP meeting occurs.

-A: In effort to not have interruptions in services/ payment and so that there is no gap in waiver coverage, it is the responsibility of the Service Coordinator to submit waiver request for an upcoming annual during the month before the annual IFSP meeting will convene.
+A: In effort to not have interruptions in services/payment and so that there is no gap in waiver coverage, it is the responsibility of the Service Coordinator to submit the waiver request for an upcoming annual during the month before the annual IFSP meeting will convene.
 The Service Coordinator can submit the request 30 days prior to the end of the existing IFSP.
-This allows ample time for the Benefit Verification process to be completed at the CBO and the Service Coordinator to then re-apply for any applicable waivers.
-It is the responsibility of the provider to verify that a new waiver has been issued.
-It is the responsibility of the provider to obtain the waiver before continuing services into the new IFSP period.
+This allows ample time for the Benefit Verification process to be completed at the EI-CBO and the Service Coordinator to then re-apply for any applicable waivers.
+It is the responsibility of the provider to verify that a new waiver has been issued and obtain a copy of the waiver before continuing services into the new IFSP period.
+It is the responsibility of the provider and the Service Coordinator to verify the accuracy of the waiver information including payee name, payee number, service type and effective dates.

 A: Yes, waivers are specific and not to be considered a blanket waiver.
 Each authorization represents a different piece of equipment therefore a separate waiver is needed for each procedure code authorized.